arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/14.x8-firmware-release-notes/x8-firmware-release-notes.md

   - hardware/04.pro/board/portenta-x8
 ---

-# Firmware Release Notes
+# Firmware Information

-The present document provides detailed release notes for each firmware version of the Portenta X8.
-Explore the changes, improvements, and fixes for the released firmware.
+The present document provides download links and detailed release notes for each firmware version of the Portenta X8; explaining the changes, improvements, and fixes for each released firmware.

 ## Hardware and Software Requirements